 HIST 820 Radicalism, Revolution, and Religion in Russian History and Literature

 In nineteenth century Russia, religion, politics, and literature were inextricably intertwined.
 This course will look at how Turgenev, Dostoyevsky, and other Russian writers grappled with religious questions, revolutionary activism, and the role of the writer in society.
 In turn, the course will examine how literature influenced Russian society and culture, from radical political organizations to artistic and literary movements.
 (May be offered jointly with HIST 466.)
-One term seminar; fall.
-A. Siljak.
+Not offered 2022-23.

 HIST 824 Cultural History of Enlightenment France